screeneroner/fc-express-placement/README.md

 # FreeCAD Express Placement
 Express Placement is a FreeCAD GUI addon.
-It allows quick editing of X, Y, Z coordinates of the selected object.
+It allows quick editing of X, Y, Z placement coordinates of the selected object.

 <br/>